River City Roots Fest

 PLEASE BE CONSIDERATE / SAFE

 • PLEASE DO NOT BRING YOUR PETS TO ROOTS FEST!
-It’s hot and it’s crowded which may not be comfortable for your pooch.
+It can be hot with lots of people in the festival area, which may not be comfortable for your pooch.
 Folks with pets will be asked to remain outside the festival area.

 • Stay hydrated!
-Late August can still bring hot temps, so be sure to bring a refillable water bottle; a water-truck will be available near Masala thanks to Culligan.
+Early September can still bring hot temps, so be sure to bring a refillable water bottle; a water-truck will be available near Masala thanks to Culligan.

 • Please be polite to the folks who are working the event.
 Many are volunteering their time or are small business owners helping to create an authentic Missoula experience for you.